Homepage

 Serial port

-The PX-2000 has a fully implemented asynchronous RS232-compatible serial port, which is available at the right side in the form of a mini-DIN connector (see the rightmost images above).
-It allows speeds of 75, 150, 300, 600, 1200, 2400, 9600, 19200 and 38400 baud, offering hardware handshaking (RTS/CTS) or software handshaking (XON/XOFF).
-Baud rate, handshaking and data format are all user configurable.
+The PX-2000 has a fully implemented asynchronous RS232-compatible serial port, which is available at the right side in the form of a mini-DIN connector.
+It allows speeds of 75, 150, 300, 600, 1200, 2400, 9600, 19200 and 38400 baud, offering hardware handshaking (RTS/CTS) and software handshaking (XON/XOFF).
+Baud rate, handshaking and data format are all under control of the user, and a split baudrate (75/1200) is available for VIDEOTEXT.
+The pinout is given below.

 Memory card

-The memory card contained static RAM, which was retained by a small backup battery on the card.
-It could be replaced whilst the card was inserted in the terminal.
+The card contains static RAM, which is retained by a small backup battery on the card itself.
+Replacing the battery is possible whilst the card is inserted into the terminal and the terminal is powered by its batteries or other power source.

 Memory card

-Removing the memory card Memory card PX-2000 and memory card Close-up of the memory card, showing a small compartment for the backup battery.
+Close-up of the memory card, showing a small compartment for the backup battery.

 Features